 This protein, UCP3, allows Leptin to work inside of peripheral cells like the muscle cell.
-For UCP3 to work optimally, it requires optimal functioning of Leptin and thyroid hormone simultaneously.
+For UCP3 to work optimally, it requires optimal functioning of leptin and thyroid hormone simultaneously.
 In muscle cells, UCP3 is the dominant UCP in humans.
 So it is vital to maximizing efficiency in exercise and energy use.
-What UCP3 allows the muscle to do, is to shift out of regular oxidative energy production done at the mitochondria and making energy in the form of ATP, and into making pure heat without generating ATP.
+In fact, in trained athletes UCP3 levels will go down in all muscle fibers types because they will become more efficient if the athlete is burning long chain fatty acids.
+Most athletes however do not maximize this effect of proton leak because they use too many carbs to fuel themselves.
+When UCP3 is maximized LCFA are exported out of the mitochondria and UCP1 burn food electrons as free heat.
+MCT have no effect on UCP3.
+What UCP3 allows the muscle to do, is to shift out of regular oxidative energy production done at the mitochondria and making energy, in the form of ATP, and into making pure heat without generating ATP.
 This biochemical action decreases ROS (levee 3) at the mitochondrial level, decreasing cellular stress.
 And therefore the energy is dissipated mostly as heat.
 Another protein, UCP1, is dedicated to doing this same action when it is activated 100% of the time.

-UCP3 functions in this manner as an alternative pathway to deal with excess energy (calories).
-This is the reason why you hear people like Gary Taubes and me tell people that calories do not matter when you are Leptin sensitive.
-However, they matter big time to folks who are Leptin resistant, because they cannot utilize this pathway at all.
+UCP3 functions in this manner as an alternative pathway to deal with excess energy (electrons and protons).
+This is the reason why you hear people like Gary Taubes and myself, tell people that calories do not matter when you are Leptin sensitive.
+However, they matter big time to folks who are Leptin resistant, because they cannot utilize these pathways at all.
 This is the primary pathway in which fat burning occurs peripherally in the human body.
 If it is not working well, or at all, the excess calories are sent packing to visceral stores or to organ depots that generate their own set of problems when it occurs chronically.

 Chronically, this excess energy is stored in her fat and no matter how much she works out she finds it difficult to lose the weight that she wants.
 Sound familiar yet?
 The cure for her is to stop listening to Dr. Oz’s crazy diet recommendations, and instead focus on regaining her Leptin sensitivity to make the muscles burn more efficiently.
 When her muscles see excess calories consistently, it clogs them with ALE’s from fat and AGE’s from sugars.
 These are two more levees in The Quilt.
 Think about what maple syrup looks like if you left it on your counter top for weeks!
 It becomes concrete-like.
 This is precisely what happens to muscles in a type two diabetic chronically, because UCP3 is shot.
 Moreover, the longer it goes on the worse it gets.
 That condition then begins to affect the nerves that go to the muscles that innervate them and cause pain and sensory dysfunction.
 This is how fibromyalgia and peripheral neuropathy develops.
 It begins with a defect in energy metabolism at the muscle level due to peripheral Leptin resistance.

-So when you think about exercise and performance (Cross fit/Wolf/Colpo) folks one must understand about the context your muscles are in when you begin to optimize yourself.
+So when you think about exercise and performance (Cross fit/Wolf) folks one must understand about the context your muscles are in when you begin to optimize yourself.
 This contextual problem is why we have so many competing ideas of how we should advocate exercise for all people.
-Exercise for Robb or Anthony do not equate with Oprah because their biochemistries are not similar.
+Exercise for Robb et al do not equate with Oprah because their biochemistries are not similar.